What is Operating Margin?

 With that said, operating income is the remaining earnings once all expenses related to core operations are accounted for (i.e. inclusive of both COGS and OpEx).

-For a given period, the accrual accounting-based revenue and operating income of a company can be found on the income statement.
+The accrual accounting-based revenue and operating income of a company are recorded on the income statement.

 Revenue to EBIT Bridge | Description |